TheLartians/ModernCppStarter/README.md

 open build/doc/doxygen/html/index.html
 ```

+To build the documentation locally, you will need Doxygen, jinja2 and Pygments on installed your system.

 ### Additional tools

 The test and standalone subprojects include the [tools.cmake](cmake/tools.cmake) file which is used to import additional tools on-demand through CMake configuration arguments.